pnxguide/sys205-heartydev/README.md

 ## Grading
 - 20% - Task 1
-- 30% - Task 2 (If Task 1 is not complete, Task 2 will not be graded.)
+- 30% - Task 2 (If task 1 is not complete, task 2 will not be graded.)
-- 30% - Task 3 (If Tasks 1 and 2 are not complete, Task 3 will not be graded.)
+- 30% - Task 3 (If tasks 1 and 2 are not complete, task 3 will not be graded.)
-- 20% - Code Style (If Tasks 2 and 3 are not complete, the code style will not be graded.)
+- 20% - Code Style (If tasks 1, 2, and 3 are not complete, the code style will not be graded.)

 ## References
 - https://olegkutkov.me/2018/03/14/simple-linux-character-device-driver/